 Drama.
 2f/3m.
 75 minutes.

-Read text from Taking Liberties
+Read the full text of Taking Liberties

 Taking Liberties examines five critical moments in the life of a city, when ordinary citizens are forced to make extraordinary choices.
 The play moves back through five decades, showing how the moral dilemmas of one era can impact on the events of another.

-Intellectual sustenance for Taking Liberties was derived from the writings of Dr. A. Alan Borovoy, general counsel of the Canadian Civil Liberties Association, and in particular from his excellent text When Freedoms Collide.
+Intellectual sustenance for Taking Liberties was derived from the writings of Dr. A. Alan Borovoy, General Counsel of the Canadian Civil Liberties Association, and in particular from his excellent text When Freedoms Collide.

 Production History